mlibrary/design-system-old/packages/docs/support.md

 ## Design System team

-The team is responsible for making sure that contributions to the system are of a high quality and meet our needs to build U-M Library websites.
+The cross-functional team is responsible for making sure that contributions to the system are of a high quality and meet our needs to build U-M Library websites.

 - [Emily Buckler](https://www.lib.umich.edu/users/bucklere), Web Content Creator
 - [Bridget Burke](https://www.lib.umich.edu/users/burkebri), Front-end Developer and Accessibility Specialist